M. M. Pallam Raju: Tenure as Union Minister for Human Resource Development

+International sphere

 In the international sphere, Pallam Raju represented India in the United Nations General Assembly at New York City (October 2004).
 In May 2005, he represented the country at the South Asian Free Media Association (SAFMA) Conference in Pakistan.
 In November 2005, he was the leader of the MP delegation to Tokyo, Japan which was organised by the Confederation of Indian Industry (CII) and the Sasakawa Peace Foundation (SPF).
 In November 2005, he was a member of the delegation to Beijing, China for the Conference on Globalization which was jointly organised by the Konrad Adeneur Foundation (KAF) of Germany and the Institute of Peace Studies, India.